SINGROUP/SOAPLite/README.md

 ### Installing

-Simply type in the terminal:
+Simply type into the terminal:
 ```
 make
 ```